-While you may feel that the word empowerment has been hijacked, there are brands who are trying to do it the right way.
+While you may feel that the word empowerment has been hijacked, in addition to our above empowerment tips, there are brands who are trying to do it the right way.
 Innermost focuses on the deeper benefits of being fit and healthy.
 Sure, it’s great to look good, but only because it should give you more confidence.
-Most importantly, looking good should to be a byproduct of being fitter and healthier, which will allow you to do more in your life and achieve what you want to achieve.
+Most importantly, looking good should to be a by-product of being fitter and healthier, which will allow you to do more in your life and achieve what you want to achieve.

 As a brand, we're committed to leading the way and highlighting what real empowerment means through the things we say and do.
 The next time you see a brand claiming the word empowerment, ask yourself whether it’s real empowerment you’re seeing, and don’t let yourself be fooled.
 Reward those companies that get it right and maybe we'll see more of the right sort of messaging in the future that really does empower us all.